-AHernandez@octa.net
+AHernandez@octa.netaarmy@octa.net

 There is no maximum length for proposals.
-All pages must be numbered, organized, and use the standard and printed on 8 1/2 x 11 format size for the application form pages in PDF format.
-Supporting documentation, such as -maps and drawings can be included in the on 11 x 17 format size.
-The original proposal should be left unbound for reproduction purposes.
-An unbound original and two copies (total of three) of the completed application form and supporting documentation are to be submitted, plus an electronic copy of the complete application materials.
+All pages must be numbered, organized, and use the standard 8 $1/2 \times 11$ format size for the application form pages in PDF format.
+Supporting documentation, such as maps and drawings can be included in the $11 \times 17$ format size.
 Electronic application materials can be submitted via email as an attachment, via a link to an online storage device site, such as DropBox and/or OneDrive, or USB drive.
 CD/DVD files will not be accepted.

-Note:

-Applications are considered final once the electronic application has been submitted.
+Note: Applications are considered final once the electronic application has been submitted.
 OCTA will document the submittal date and time and download the files for storage and application review.
 Any applications that do not contain all required information and documentation will be disqualified.
 Revisions may be allowed if changes are made prior to the application deadline.